 Benefits of a Financing Program

-“Inside Cincinnati” features Renee Mahaffey Harris, Executive Director of the Health Gap, and Cincinnati City Council member, Wendell Young.
+“Inside Cincinnati” features Renee Mahaffey Harris (Executive Director of the Health Gap) and Wendell Young (Cincinnati City Council Member).
 They discuss health disparities and food deserts in our communities.
 Courtesy of CitiCable.